JetBrains/kotlin-web-site/docs/topics/ksp/ksp-overview.md

 The API allows processors to navigate from class declarations to corresponding types with specific type arguments and vice-versa.
 You can also substitute type arguments, specify variances, apply star projections, and mark nullabilities of types.

 Another way to think of KSP is as a preprocessor framework of Kotlin programs.
-If we consider KSP-based plugins as _symbol processors_, or simply _processors_, then the data flow in a compilation can be described in the following steps:
+By considering KSP-based plugins as _symbol processors_, or simply _processors_, the data flow in a compilation can be described in the following steps:

 1. Processors read and analyze source programs and resources.
 2. Processors generate code or other forms of output.